Product OS··14 min read

 How to advance

-You have the identity layer.
-Now build depth.
-Can you see how products are being used across your installed base?
-Are you triggering the right communication at the right time based on product age, usage, or service history?
-The move to Level 4 is about replacing reactive support with proactive lifecycle management — and that requires analytics, workflow automation, and a platform that connects product data to customer communication.
+The identity layer is in place.
+The next question is whether you can see how products are used across your installed base and act on those patterns.
+Can you trigger the right communication based on product age, usage stage, or service history?
+The move to Level 4 replaces reactive support with proactive lifecycle management.
+That requires analytics, workflow automation, and a platform that connects product data to customer communication — building depth on top of the identity foundation already established.

 Level 4: Product Platform